Children’s Program Frequently Asked Questions

 Take Rt.
 158 or Rt.
 146 to the Village of Altamont; go straight through the village and cross the railroad tracks.
 Take a left onto Rt.
 156 towards Voorheesville, (the Stewart’s shop is on the corner).
 In 4 miles take a right onto Rt.
 307 (Picard Rd.
 The Workshop is 0.5 miles on the right.

 Please know that the Workshop will not dismiss your child, on the bus or at the Workshop, to an adult that has not been authorized.
 If you need to make changes, please notify us via email as soon as possible.
-If it is less than 24 hours, please notify us by phone of the changes.
+If it is less than 24 hours, please notify us by phone of any changes.
 Only in the event of a change do you need to notify us with a bus or attendance note.

 What Can I Bring on the Bus?
 All school rules apply.
 Any large items, including bows, re-enacting equipment, sticks, etc. cannot be transported on the bus.
 Students will not be allowed to board the bus with these items.